harveyAJ/williams-racing/README.md

 and all but poorly documented and run by one guy)

 There are two services:
 - The `RaceDataApp.Loader` - basically it's just a migration script, it loads up the CSV data and insert it into Postgres.
-I could've made this a simple console app but thought I was going to add endpoints on the ingestion end... then I didn't have time to change it to a console app... so it's a web app now.. oh well
+I could've made this a simple console app but thought I was going to add endpoints on the ingestion end... then I didn't have time to change it to a console app... so it's a web app now.. oh well.
+I've added a couple of stubs for endpoints (`SaveDriver` or `SaveCircuit` as examples)
 - The `RaceDataApp.Reader` - that's the API, it's got 2 methods to return
    - A summary per circuit including circuit details, fastest lap across all races and total races completed.
    - A summary per driver including number of times they have been on the podium and the total number of races entered.